k1LoW/ndiag/docs/tutorial.md

 # Tutorial

+In this tutorial, we will create a simple e-commerce service architecture.

 ## STEP1: Define the roles of the instance and the middlewares/apps on the instance using "Node" and "Component"

 - [ndiag.yml](../example/tutorial/step1/ndiag.yml)